oscar-bender-stone/honors-thesis/source/1_introduction.typ

     - My aim: show that _information_ is precisely this building block, restricted to a computable setting.

-- Review past results in Information theory
+- Review past results in Information theory.
+Possibly expand upon in a separate section.

   - Main theories: